BSM Interdisciplinary Studies Assessment (ISA)

 Students requiring help finding relevant source material should consult a USF reference librarian.
 For all essays students are required to integrate at least three academic sources from the relevant disciplinary field into the essay.
 Sources may not be merely cosmetic.
 They must come from and meaningfully engage relevant authorities in the field in which the essay is written.
 Wikipedia, for example, is a helpful place to start your research and may point you in the general direction of appropriate academic sources to consult.
 But Wikipedia itself is not an acceptable source.
 As a general rule, no more than 10% of your paper should be direct quotes.

-A rubric that evaluators use to assess your ISA essays is included in this handbook.
+A rubric that evaluators use to assess your ISA essays is included in the ISA Handbook.
 We encourage students to consult this rubric as a final checklist to make sure they have met all the necessary requirements to receive prior learning credit.
 Also provided are samples of the ISA evaluation form that you will receive in the event that you do not receive credit for your essay.
 These forms will explain why the evaluator did not award you credit for the essay.

 Students who need few or no credits through the essay submission process need turn in only the number of essays that address their individual needs and the class requirements.